svrooij/smartmeter2mqtt/README.md

 Conect to it with `telnet [ip-of-server] [specified-port]` and see the data coming in on your windows machine.

 This socket can also be used in domoticz as **P1-Wifi Gateway**.

+### Output -> Webrequest

+This output will posts the new data to an URL, at an interval (to prevent overloading of remote).
+You can provide the url to post to with `--post-url [url]`.

+You can also configure the interval with `--post-interval 300` (to set it to 300 seconds).

+By default the data is posted as form variables, if you want you can have it post as json by specifing `--post-json`.

 ## Developer section